waseemd/Laravel-Catalog/README.md

 Secondly do an installation using composer

+composer install

-composer install After all dependencies are completely downloaded, copy .env.example to .env and generate key for the application
+After all dependencies are completely downloaded, copy .env.example to .env and generate key for the application

 cp .env.example .env

 php artisan key:generate

-Dont forget to setting up an local database config inside .env.
+Dont forget to set up a local database config inside .env.
 Then do a migration.

 php artisan migrate --seed